Conference and Events Coordinator, Grand Millennium Auckland

-Choosing what to study was easy, says Georgia Oude Wansink who is studying a Bachelor of International Hospitality Management in Event Management and Marketing.
+Choosing what to study was easy, says Georgia Oude Wansink who completed her Bachelor of International Hospitality Management in Event Management and Marketing in 2018.

 Inspiring and supportive

 She would highly recommend the Bachelor of International Hospitality Management, Georgia says.